-The Place Bedford was originally a Boys’ Club, built in the late 1960’s on land leased for 75 years from Bedford Borough Council.

-### Previously

-The Place Bedford was originally a Boys’ Club, built in the late 1960’s, and focusing at that time on boxing, which was a popular pastime of boys and young men at that time.
-The old anchor points for the boxing ring corners can still be found under the stage flooring.
-As time went on, boxing became less popular and also there was increased social pressure for girls to be included within the activities as well.
+Initially it focused on boxing, a popular pastime for boys and young men at that time.
+The anchor points for the boxing ring can still be found under the stage flooring.
+As time went on, boxing became less popular and there was increased social pressure for girls to be included within the activities as well.

-During the building process, the Trust received generous help from local traders, builders and suppliers which was especially welcome as a fair bit of the work was carried out by the trustees themselves, ably supported by friends and colleagues.
+During the building process, the Trust received generous help from local traders, builders and suppliers which was especially welcome as a fair bit of the work was carried out by the trustees themselves ably supported by friends and colleagues.